Skip to content

 • January: Peak season, fog delays a real risk, highest hotel demand

-• March: Shoulder season, warming but manageable
+• March: Shoulder season, warming but workable

-• July–September: Monsoon; lowest prices, humidity, indoor-friendly
+• July–September: Monsoon; lowest prices, humidity, needs an indoor-forward plan

 City guides by email